 - 6. The proposed telephone kiosk would incorporate a digital screen to the reverse of the kiosk that would display advertisements, which would change frequently through a smooth fade.
-However, an illuminated and frequently changing advertising display of this type in the middle of this busy shopping street would be prominent within the street scene. - 7.
-I accept that along North End is a variety of shop front signage that is mostly illuminated, predominantly either externally lit or with individual lettering internally lit.
-However, the proposed internally illuminated digital panel would be in a different position within the street scene such that it would be prominent and uncharacteristic of this location within Croydon town centre and Central Croydon Conservation Area.
+However, a frequently changing illuminated advertising display of this type toward the centre of this city centre street would be prominent within the street scene. - 7.
+There is a variety of shop front signage along High Street that is mostly illuminated, predominantly either externally lit or with individual lettering internally lit.
+However, the proposed internally illuminated digital panel would be in a different position on the road side, such that it would be prominent and uncharacteristic of this location within Croydon town centre and Central Croydon Conservation Area.
 The whole advertisement would be internally illuminated, rather than individual elements as with most internally lit shop fronts. - 8.
-The illumination of the digital display would alter to reflect ambient light levels, such that the light levels would be reduced when it is dark to limit glare.
+I accept that the illumination of the digital display would alter to reflect ambient light levels, such that the light levels would be reduced when it is dark to limit glare.
 However, despite this, the digital display would dominate the centre of the street in this location. - 9.
 The size of advertisement would take up much of the rear panel of the kiosk, but would provide visual interest to what would otherwise be a blank panel and would reflect the size of advertisements on other street furniture and windows of the kiosks to be replaced.
-Consequently, whilst the size of the proposed advertisement would be acceptable, the illumination of the frequently changing digital display means that the advertisement would not preserve or enhance the character or appearance of the conservation area and would harm the setting of the adjacent locally listed buildings. - 10.
+Consequently, whilst the size of the proposed advertisement would be acceptable, the illumination of the frequently changing digital display means that the advertisement would not preserve or enhance the character or appearance of the conservation area.
+The sign would attract attention toward the kiosk and away from the listed buildings and locally listed buildings across the road, harming their setting. - 10.
 The design of the proposed kiosk reflects that of traditional K2/K6 kiosks and would be more attractive than the kiosks to be replaced and the means of illumination may be more environmentally friendly than other means of illumination.
 There would be economic benefits from the advertisement for the appellant and the wider economy, and I note that no objection has been raised by the Mid-Croydon Conservation Area Advisory Panel.
 However, these matters would not outweigh the harm that I have found. - 11.
-For these reasons, I conclude that the proposed internally illuminated digital panel on the telephone kiosk harms the visual amenity of North End.
+For these reasons, I conclude that the proposed internally illuminated digital panel on the telephone kiosk harms the visual amenity of High Street.
 The proposed advertisement would be contrary to Policies 4.1 and 4.11 of the Croydon Local Plan Strategic Policies, Policies UC3, UC9 and UD5 of the Croydon Replacement Unitary Development Plan (UDP), Policies 7.6 and 7.8 of the London Plan and the National Planning Policy Framework.
 These policies seek to protect amenity and public safety, contribute positively to the public realm, promote local character to strengthen the sense of place and conserve and enhance the historic environment.
 The Council also refer to Policy UD4 of the UDP, but this relates to shop front design so would not be directly relevant to this proposal.
 As a result, the appeal is dismissed.